datacentricdesign/mobilehci-2020/README.md

 * Provisional deadline: 21/8/2020

 Submissions made after the provisional deadline will be considered on a rolling basis, with a 2-week notification.

-**Note: There is an extra fee of EUR 80.00 for the workshop publication in the Digital Library.**

 # Fees